 Facebook Ads Manager changes constantly.
 New features, algorithm updates, privacy changes, and best practices evolve monthly.
 Unless advertising is your full-time job, staying current is nearly impossible.

 According to Forbes, the most effective marketing strategies require continuous testing, learning, and optimization.
 Most small business owners simply don't have bandwidth for this alongside running their core business.
+If you're just getting started, understanding Facebook ads for beginners can help you grasp the fundamentals before deciding whether to hire help.

 Expertise Accelerates Results